 In conclusion, the infertile couple should understand that Assisted Reproductive Technologies are not a panacea for overcoming infertility and cannot promise that a woman will get pregnant, even more taking a healthy baby home.
-However, IVF is the most reliable and safe way for experiencing parenthood.
-In experienced hands, success rates are promising and every year are increasing, following scientific progress.
+However, IVF is the most reliable and safe way of experiencing parenthood.
+In experienced hands, success rates are promising and every year is increasing, following scientific progress.

 We hope that in the near future IVF treatment options will be more promising compared to the present status.
 Our goal is to achieve a 50% success rate in the majority of treatments, motivating couples to initiate IVF treatment and making it a less stressful and less expensive experience.